JCSnap/Collection/README.md

 `NUMBER + Arrow up/down` Navigate number of lines up or down relative to current line.
 Yes, I use arrow keys.
 I also normally use it after highlighting with `V`.
 For example, if I want to select the function that is 5 lines long, I would do `V 5 ARROW DOWN`
 `0` Go to the start of the current line
 `$` Go to the end of the current line
 `G` Go to the last line in the file.
-Normally I used it when I highlight the line with `Shift + V` then use to to highlight until the end of the line
+Normally I used it when I highlight the line with `V` then use to to highlight until the end of the line
 `>` Add identation after highlighting the whole code snippet. `2 + >` for 2 identations and so on.
 Likewise, use `<` for "reverse" indentation

 These should be sufficient to do like 90% of the tasks.
-Here are some other commands `OPTION + arrow key` Swap positions of lines/code blocks `CTRL + arrow key` Start selecting vertically, when will then be accompanied by either `x` to delete or `I` to insert.
+Here are some other commands
+`OPTION + arrow key` Swap positions of lines/code blocks
+`CTRL + arrow key` Start selecting vertically, when will then be accompanied by either `x` to delete or `I` to insert.
 Which I normally use it to comment out chunks of code blocks/delete comments of chunks of code blocks
 `zz` Move the cursor to the middle of the screen
 `GV` Reselect the previously selection.
 I normally use this when I select a code block and add indentation with `>`.
 Then I realized I need more indentation, thus I had to reselect the previous code block to add another indentation
 `^` Go to the first non white-space character of the line